open-world-agents/open-world-agents/docs/index.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](contributing.md) for details on how to:
+Please see our Contributing Guide for details on how to:

-- Set up your development environment
+- Set up your development environment.
-- Submit bug reports
+- Submit bug reports.
-- Propose new features
+- Propose new features.
-- Create pull requests
+- Create pull requests.

 ## License